nikcleju/ESDM_Course/Projects/P4_SelfServiceCarWash.md

     Inputs:
     - ProgramSelection (number, 0 to 4)
         - 0 = no program selected
-        - 1/2/3/4 = the four programs above
+        - 1/2/3/4 = one of the four programs above
     - EmergencyStop button (boolean): when TRUE, stop the pump and cancel everything
-    - Coins: number if input coins inserted at the beginning
+    - Coins: number of input coins inserted at the beginning

     Outputs: